matikin9/bike-route-map/README.md

 _Nina & Amy_ create a map!

 ## Log
+_4/15/17_ - Added popups to the route polylines.
+Currently it's hardcoded to display the route name straight from the XML.

 _4/9/17_ - Added mouseover/mouseout events to gpx.js.
 Set default and hover values for weight and opacity.

 _4/5/17_ - Found where the default blue polyline color was defined in gpx.js.
 Passed in a polyline_options object to make a red line.